secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 # Field Marketing Contract Requests

-In Field Marketing, the FMCs manage all [Coupa requisitions](/handbook/business-technology/enterprise-applications/guides/coupa-guide/#how-to-create-a-requisition) for their regions.
+In Field Marketing, the FMCs manage all [Zip requisitions](/handbook/business-technology/enterprise-applications/guides/zip-guide) for their regions.
 For contracts or invoices ready to submit for approval, the FMM will open an issue utilizing the [`Contract_Request`](https://gitlab.com/gitlab-com/marketing/field-marketing/issues/new?issuable_template=Contract_Request) template and follow the instructions to provide important details required before assigning to the regional FMC.
 SLA for FMC to complete the Contract Request issue is 3 business days from the date all needed info is filled out by the FMM in the Contract Request issue.
 FMM to leave a note if turnaround is urgent (FMCs have been averaging 1-2 business days currently).

 # Corporate Memberships Owned by GitLab Field Marketing